graphcore-research/tessellate-ipu/README.md

 Copyright (c) 2023 Graphcore Ltd. The project is licensed under the [**Apache License 2.0**](LICENSE).

 Tessellate IPU is implemented using C++ custom operations.
-The later has the following [C++ libraries](tessellate_ipu/external) as dependencies, statically compiled into a shared library:
+These have the following [C++ libraries](tessellate_ipu/external) as dependencies, statically compiled into a shared library:

 | Component | Description | License |
 | --- | --- | --- |